Trends in Flexible Workspace Design

 The Adoption of Flexible Workspace Designs

-In 2019, Gensler and the British Council of Offices (BCO) together investigated flexible workspaces in the corporate sector in the UK, finding that 40% of those using flexible work spaces would rather work in conventional office space.
+In 2019, Gensler and the British Council of Offices (BCO) together investigated flexible workspaces in the corporate sector in the UK, finding that 40% of those using flexible workspaces would rather work in conventional office space.
+However, a year later, in a 2023 study 98% of people said they would like to be able to work flexibly.
+This makes it much easier for companies to scale with flexible office spaces.
 So, what design factors play into how flexible and conventional workspaces are perceived and the effect they have on work?

 With more companies providing coworking areas to their staff, collaborative and shared spaces were rated as the best types of workspaces in the study.
 69% agreed their workplace helped them collaborate more with coworkers, and 57% reported being happier using flexible workspaces.
 However, just 29% felt flexible workspaces contributed to increased efficiency.